SingularityResearch/ChatApp/README.md

    ```

 4. **Access the App**
-   Open your browser to `http://localhost:5238` (or the port shown in your terminal).
+   Open your browser to `http://localhost:5000` or `https://localhost:5001` (or the port shown in your terminal).

 ## 🧩 Project Structure

 - **Components/Pages/Chat.razor**: The core chat interface handling UI, logic, and events.
+- **Components/Admin/**: Secure administrative views, role management, and detailed activity reports.
-- **Hubs/ChatHub.cs**: SignalR Hub managing real-time connections and presence.
+- **Hubs/ChatHub.cs**: SignalR Hub managing real-time connections, presence, and message distribution.
+- **Services/ChatMessageService.cs**: Data access service for efficiently reading and writing chat payloads to SQL Server.
-- **Services/ChatStateService.cs**: Manages in-memory state for online users and message broadcasting.
+- **Services/ChatStateService.cs**: Manages in-memory state tracking to observe which users are currently online.
-- **Data/**: EF Core context and migrations.
+- **Data/**: EF Core context, models, and migrations.

 ## 🤝 Contributing